 In a fit of whimsy, I recently asked this on Twitter, eliciting some interesting reminders about what really matters to Haligonians.

 Some of my favourite wisdom comes from @NFMazdaspeed: “The Dartmouth – Halifax divide.
 Do NOT refer to Dartmouth as if it’s part of Halifax, even if that’s what the official things you read say.
 I’m not joking.
 I have done this and it was awkward.”

 We hear variations of this regularly from Dartmouthians (and Chezzetcookians and Lower Sackvillains and people from every other HRM community).
 The “Halifax” in Halifax Magazine refers to the whole municipality.
 We focus a lot on peninsular Halifax because that’s where the bulk of our readers live and/or work, but we try (and are trying harder) to broaden our reach.
-For example, see Josefa Cameron’s report from North Preston on page 24.
+For example, see Josefa Cameron’s recent report from North Preston.

 We can assume the Martian is unfamiliar with crashing ocean waves, so @Labville has a ruthlessly practical tip: “Stay off the black rocks.”
 Our visitor also gets pragmatic lifesaving advice from @realfatapollo: “Don’t use crosswalks.
 You are more likely to be killed.”
-This winter it certainly feels that way, but still, use crosswalks.
+It certainly feels that way, but still, use crosswalks.
 Just don’t count on drivers obeying the rules or police enforcing them.

 This Martian will also need provisions. @PRapproach steps in: “You can only buy booze at the liquor store.
 As someone who moved from N.L. this was a harsh truth to learn.”
 This is one of those Nova Scotian things that feels so normal, until someone questions it.
 Why can we trust the cashier at the corner store to be responsible with tobacco but not alcohol?